yashant/Pencil_Css/README.md

 # Pencil_Css
-Simple Css used to create a shape of a pencil
+css used to create a shape of a pencil